-Life now has more space for wellbeing and wellness – and a blissful preoccupation with food – eating, as well as cooking - old and new recipes that defy categorization.
-Lacking the creds to be a bona fide chef, I work as a chef assistant, a recipe tester for several magazines and - apart from catering one dinner party - I cook only for family and friends.
+Retired from being a post-secondary educator (focusing on technology and disabilities), life now has more space for well-being and wellness – and a blissful preoccupation with food – eating, as well as cooking - old and new recipes that defy categorization.
+Lacking the creds to be a bona fide chef, I worked for several years as a chef assistant, and continue to be a recipe tester for several magazines.
+Apart from catering one dinner party - I cook only for family and friends.
 The nest is empty, so one of the greatest challenges of cooking is to find people to help eat everything.

 I am a techie and currently channel that bliss into coaching seniors interested in using technology (that could be another blog…).